 6. Avoid Giving Quotes Prematurely

 As soon as you give a quote, you’re stuck, especially if you quote the prospect before verifying some information that may change the rate entirely.
-Even if you get all the information as accurate as possible, you still don’t want to give the quote until you get some information out of the way first.
+Even if you get all the information as accurate as possible, you still don’t want to give the quote until you get some information first.
 Why?
 Because as soon as you give a quote the conversation becomes all about price.
 There’s a lot more to the coverage you’re offering than price alone, so make sure to go over the important parts of what your client needs before showing the client the sticker price.